aspectran/aspectran.github.io/_pages/en/docs/guides/introduce-apon.md

 *   **Excellent Readability**: Items can be flexibly separated using line breaks or commas (`,`).
 If a value does not contain special characters, quotes can be omitted, making the code concise and clear.
 *   **Explicit Type Support**: Data types for values can be explicitly specified, ensuring the accuracy and stability of configuration values.
+*   **Alternative Names (Aliases) and Polymorphic Parsing**: Multiple alternative names (altNames) can be assigned to a single parameter definition.
+This allows users to write various key names intuitively depending on the context in configuration files, while the parser automatically maps and collects them into a common list of the same data type, maximizing processing flexibility.
 *   **Hierarchical Data Structure**: Data can be organized hierarchically using curly braces (`{ }`), allowing complex settings to be expressed systematically.
 *   **Long String Support**: It supports the `text` type for writing multi-line text, which can be automatically converted into an escaped single-line string depending on the situation.
 *   **Inline Comment Support**: The `#` character can be used to add descriptions to code at the end of a line as well as on new lines.